-Inbound marketing has been new favorite among businesses for the past few years.
+Inbound marketing has been a new favorite among businesses for the past few years.
 The beauty of it lies in the fact that it can drive traffic and convert leads by providing useful information for your potential customers.
 In contrary to offline/traditional marketing, there are many ways to bootstrap without having to pay a penny.
-Find out how to approach content marketing with this post: Content Marketing – Are You Doing It Right?
+There are several online marketing strategies that can help you grow your online business easily.

 3. Target Market

 The understanding of your business’s target market plays a crucial role in helping you to decide on staying offline or going online.
 Is your business dealing with B2B or B2C marketing?
-In certain cases, certain industry and culture, the idea of B2B marketing is very much based on offline relationship building and word-of-mouth.
-Your target market do not simply visit Google to search for solutions.
-In such case, investing in a simple website, with your company registration license and write ups on your products/services will be good enough to give your corporate clients the impression that you are a legit company.
+In certain cases, in certain industries and cultures, the idea of B2B marketing is very much based on offline relationship building and word-of-mouth.
+Your target market does not simply visit Google to search for solutions.
+In such a case, investing in a simple website, with your company registration license and write-ups on your products/services will be good enough to give your corporate clients the impression that you are a legit company.
 Social media accounts are optional if your business deals strictly with corporate customers.

-For B2C, depending on the characteristics of your target market, online presence can be optional depending on whether are they most active online or offline.
-For instance, if your target market are the older generations, which in comparison, are less tech-savvy, an offline/traditional marketing approach might be more effective.
+For B2C, depending on the characteristics of your target market, an online presence can be optional depending on whether are they most active online or offline.
+For instance, if your target market is the older generations, which in comparison, are less tech-savvy, an offline/traditional marketing approach might be more effective.

 4. Geographic Restrictions

-Offline marketing are restricted to the physical location that your business is based in.
-Online marketing however, allow you to reach out to a significantly larger pool of audience, without any geographical constraints.
+Offline marketing is restricted to the physical location that your business is based in.
+Online marketing, however, allows you to reach out to a significantly larger pool of audience, without any geographical constraints.
 You can be marketing to your target market in Asia even when you are physically based in the US.
 This flexibility is extremely useful especially if your business provides service as a product.